example42/puppet-tp/testing.md

 This comes incredibly handy when we want to run acceptance tests on what we install via tp.

-In the [/playground.html](Tiny Puppet Playground) there's the ```bin/test.sh``` script which allows quick testing of supported applications on the Operating Systems available in the Vagrant playground.
+In the [TP Acceptance](https://github.com/example42/tp-acceptance) repo there's the ```bin/test_app.sh``` script which allows quick testing of supported applications on the Operating Systems available in the Vagrant playground.

 We just need to run the VM we want to test on: